 Study Population

 We conducted a longitudinal, single center, retrospective cohort study of patients from the Multi Parameter Intelligent Monitoring of Intensive Care (MIMIC-II) database, which includes patients admitted between 2001- 2008.
-The database contains data from 24,581 ICU patients and includes physiologic information from bedside monitors and hospital information systems in the adult ICUs at Beth Israel Deaconess Medical Center, a tertiary care university academic medical center located in Boston, Massachusetts.8 The data in MIMIC-II has been previously de-identified, and the Institutional Review Boards of the Massachusetts Institute of Technology and Beth Israel Deaconess Medical Center both approved the use of the database for research.
+The database contains data from 24,581 ICU patients and includes physiologic information from bedside monitors and hospital information systems in the adult ICUs at Beth Israel Deaconess Medical Center, a tertiary care university academic medical center located in Boston, Massachusetts.8 The data in MIMIC-II has been previously de-identified, and the Institutional Review Boards of the Massachusetts Institute of Technology (No. 0403000206)and Beth Israel Deaconess Medical Center (2001-P-001699/14) both approved the use of the database for research.

 The MIMIC-II database was queried to identify adult patients requiring mechanical ventilation within the first 24 hours of medical or surgical ICU admission and lasting for at least 24 hours.
 The presence of an IAC was defined as placement of an invasive arterial catheter at any point in time after initiation of mechanical ventilation.
 Patients were excluded if they had a diagnosis of sepsis based on the Angus criteria9 or required vasopressors while in the ICU, as well if IAC placement was performed prior to endotracheal intubation and initiation of mechanical ventilation (including pre-ICU admission IAC placement).
 As the majority of patients in the cardiac surgery recovery unit had an IAC placed prior to ICU arrival, all patients from the cardiac surgery ICU were also excluded from this analysis.
 Additionally, to ensure the independence of data, only the first ICU admission was included in patients that had multiple ICU admissions.